cuongbuoi/retro-ai-agent/memory-bank/activeContext.md

 - File processing is synchronous and might block the UI thread for large files
 - No current limitation on file size or number of attachments
 - Incomplete Vietnamese localization in some dynamic content sections
+- Search API keys need secure management and rate limiting
+- Error handling for search failures needs improvement
+- No caching mechanism for search results

 These issues will be addressed in future iterations as we continue to develop and refine the application.

 ## Current Challenges

-1. **API Rate Limits**: Managing Google Gemini API rate limits, especially during development and testing
+1. **API Rate Limits**: Managing Google Gemini API and Google Search API rate limits, especially during development and testing
 2. **Response Time**: Optimizing response time while maintaining quality of AI-generated content
 3. **Balance of Personality vs. Utility**: Finding the right balance between agent personality and technical utility
 4. **Edge Cases**: Handling various edge cases in user queries and agent responses
 5. **Testing Strategy**: Developing an effective testing strategy for AI-driven applications
 6. **Cultural Adaptation**: Ensuring the Vietnamese version maintains cultural relevance and natural language patterns
+7. **Search Quality**: Ensuring search results are relevant and helpful for the user's query